Rural Homes

 Material Selection in Today’s Market

-The choice of timber species profoundly impacts both project cost and long-term performance.
+Timber species choice has a big effect on both project cost and long-term performance.
 Eastern white pine remains the entry-level choice for many projects, offering minimal shrinkage and excellent workability at moderate cost.
-Yet the decision isn’t purely economic.
+But the decision isn’t purely economic.
 Each species brings distinct characteristics that affect both structural performance and aesthetic impact.
 Oak provides exceptional strength and dramatic grain patterns but can cost twice as much as pine.
 Douglas fir offers an attractive middle ground with high strength-to-weight ratios and consistent availability.

 Modern timber framers increasingly work with green (unseasoned) wood, a practice that might surprise those unfamiliar with the craft.
 According to industry experts, cutting joints as soon as possible after milling, then assembling and allowing the frame to season in place, produces tighter joints than working with fully dried timber.
 As the wood dries and shrinks, the joints compress, creating connections that improve with age rather than loosening over time.
 This approach requires sophisticated understanding of wood movement and careful joint design to accommodate differential shrinkage between species and grain orientations.